vsrinivas/fuchsia/scripts/vim/README.md

   navigation within the Fuchsia tree.
 * Set path so that `:find` and `gf` know how to find files.
 * Fidl syntax highlighting (using /lib/fidl/tools/vim/).
-* Basic build system integration so that `:make` builds and populates the QuickFix window.

 ## Installation